 I’ve never been impressed by referendums.
 If it is consultative, why hold it?
 If not, why do we elect Members of Parliament, if not to debate the detail of these issues?
 I prefer to vote for politicians with a programme.
-I may not agree with every detail of the programme but it is important to have politicians who can be trusted to promote a programme I support.
+I may not agree with every detail of their programme but it is important to have politicians who can be trusted to promote a programme.

 The vote went against AV.
 Observe what happened.
 Whenever anyone raises proportional representation, they tell us we’ve already had our referendum on that topic.
 This neatly glosses over the fact that AV is not a form of proportional representation.

-There was no consensus about the options on offer in this referendum and just like all referendums, the results are interpreted by the government.
+There was no consensus about the options on offer in this referendum and just like all referendums, the government interprets the results.